 Back from the will to die.

 Note from author: I hope you enjoyed this short piece.
 Stay tuned for the next part sometime this week!
-If you like the stuff, please share and subscribe to my blog!
+If you like the stories, please share and subscribe to my blog!
 (You may have to scroll down to subscribe)

 Twelve days and eleven nights has gone by and the house have been eerily silent.
 Sarah blew out one more scented candle before going upstairs.